Relaxation to statistical equilibrium in stochastic Michaelis-Menten kinetics: Comparison of theory with computer experiment

-Eq. (\ref{eq:crit-turno}) provides an analytical expression for the critical turnover number $p^{*}$ for short transients.
-To check the validity of the assumption made to derive this expression, we compare the theoretical estimate of $p^{*}$ against stochastic simulations \cite{key-21}.
-Fig. (\ref{fig:4}) shows the variation of waiting time correlations $C_{q}$ as a function of turnover lag $q$ obtained from the Doob-Gillespie simulations \cite{key-21,key-22,key-23,key-24-1}.
-The critical turnover number beyond which $C_{q=p^{*}}\approx0$ provides a numerical estimate for $p^{*}$.
-For short transients (low $k_{c}$), the numerical estimate is very close to the theoretical estimate, Eq. (\ref{eq:crit-turno}).
+The above analysis quantifies the link between the SRPC and FEV for $p=1$.
+In particular, it illustrates that the SRPC, if violated, yields $\Theta_{1}^{(\text{N})}<1$, and if obeyed, leads to $\Theta_{1}^{(\text{N})}=1$.
+In the former case, the DRPC estimates the critical turnover number $p^{*}$ beyond which the statistical equilibrium between $\text{E}$ and $\text{ES}$ is established and hyperbolicity is recovered.
+Eq. (\ref{eq:crit-turno}) provides an analytical expression for the critical turnover number $p_{\text{theor}}^{*}$, which is only valid for short transients.
+To check the validity of the assumption made in deriving Eq. (\ref{eq:crit-turno}), we compare the theoretical and numerical estimates of $p^{*}$.
+Fig. (\ref{fig:6}a) shows the variation of waiting time correlations $C_{1p}^{(\text{N})}$ with turnover lag $p=1,2,\cdots$ obtained from stochastic simulations.
+The critical turnover number beyond which $C_{1p^{*}}^{(\text{N})}=0$ provides a numerical estimate for $p_{\text{num}}^{*}$.
+For short transients (low $K_{c}$), the numerical estimate is very close to the theoretical estimate.